Maurice Sauvé

+Life and career

+Born in Montreal, Quebec, he was the first president of the World Assembly of Youth and served during the period from 1949 to 1952.

-Born in Montreal, Quebec, he was elected to the House of Commons of Canada in the 1962 federal elections as a Liberal representing the riding of Îles-de-la-Madeleine.
+He was elected to the House of Commons of Canada in the 1962 federal elections as a Liberal candidate, representing the riding of Îles-de-la-Madeleine.
 He was re-elected in 1963 and 1965.
 He was defeated in 1968.
 From 1964 to 1968, he was the Minister of Forestry (after 1966 renamed Minister of Forestry and Rural Development).

-He was the first President of the World Assembly of Youth (WAY), and served for a period from 1949 to 1952.

-From 1985 to 1991, he was Chancellor of the University of Ottawa.

 In 1984, he was made a Companion of the Order of Canada as the viceregal consort of Canada.
+From 1985 to 1991, he was chancellor of the University of Ottawa.

 Arms

 Archives

 There is a Maurice Sauvé fonds at Library and Archives Canada.